CMPSC-305-Allegheny-College-Fall-2023/finalProject/README.md

 The grade that a student receives on this assignment will have the following components.

 * **Quality of research questions [up to 25%]**: For this component, the depth of the questions shall be graded.
 For instance, are the questions actually inquiring into something deep which may stem from some kind of trend in the data.
 The questions should not be answerable using a *yes* or *no* answer, or by collecting some basic statistical answer such as counting something in a table.
-Naturally, these types of simple queries may be included in the study, but such queries are not to be considered as over-arching *Research questions*.)
+Naturally, these types of simple queries may be included in the study, but such queries are not to be considered as overarching *Research questions*.)

 * **Mastery of Technical Knowledge and Skills [up to 60%]**: Students will receive a portion of their assignment grade when their program implementation reveals that they have mastered all of the technical knowledge and skills developed during the completion of this assignment.
 As a part of this grade, the instructor will assess aspects of the programming including, but not limited to, the completeness and the correctness of the program and the use of effective source code comments.

-* **Mastery of Technical Writing [up to 15%]:**: Students students will receive a portion of their grade for their responses to the writing questions presented in the deliverable Files of the directory `writing/` that reveal a proficiency of both writing skills and technical knowledge.
+* **Mastery of Technical Writing [up to 15%]:**: Students will receive a portion of their grade for their responses to the writing questions presented in the deliverable Files of the directory `writing/` that reveal a proficiency of both writing skills and technical knowledge.
 To receive a grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing conceptually and technically accurate answers.
 There should not be any one-liners present in the responses.

 ## GatorGrade